This Month at WCCA TV, The People’s Channel Cable 194 and at wccatv.com

 WCCA TV Program Notes

-- Connecting The Dots is a non-traditional legal program with the emphasis on the attorney as a trusted advisor, with an interdisciplinary approach to solving life’s issues.
-Host of the program, Attorney Liz Myska, welcomes Bob Harrington, a certified Consulting Hypnotist.
+- Connecting the Dots is a non-traditional legal program with the emphasis on the attorney as a trusted advisor, with an interdisciplinary approach to solving life’s issues.
+Host of the program, attorney Liz Myska, welcomes Bob Harrington, a certified Consulting Hypnotist.
 In another episode, Liz welcomes to the show Evren Gunduz, CEO and co-founder of Enjoy Life Education – a nonprofit driven to empower teens to become the best version of themselves.

 About WCCA TV